potatochip/potatochip.github.io/_posts/articles/2015-7-24-Winning-Kaggle.md

 ---
 layout: post
+title: Winning Kaggle
-title: How I Won a Kaggle Competition
+excerpt: A detailed write up of how I 'won' a Kaggle competition.
+categories: articles
 tags: [Data Science, Kaggle]
-categories: articles
+comments: true
 share: true
 ---
 Alright, that title is probably a tiny bit misleading.
 There are two minor corrections I should make.